propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 1.4.38 =
+* Added new general setting to display lettings fees link next to price in templates
+* Adjusted how single-property/meta.php is contructed by doing logic outside of the template.
+This means meta data can be changed through use of a new 'propertyhive_single_property_meta' filter instead of having to override template
+* Media uploaded manually to the property record under the 'Media' tab is now actually attached to the property post.
+Previously it would show as 'unattached' in the media library
+* Added new save actions to commercial details and department meta boxes so custom fields added to these meta boxes via the Template Assistant add on are saved accordingly
+* Features are now trimmed (i.e. whitespace is removed) before they're returned from the get_features() method.
+Properties sent to Zoopla using the real-time format would get rejected if additional whitespace existed in features.
+* Removed request to empty actions.js file
+* Performed same removal \r\n from full descriptions on commercial properties to follow suit with recent change to residential descriptions
+* Move how and where Emogrifier is loaded so it's only loaded when needed
+* Declared compatibility for WordPress 5.2

 = 1.4.37 =
 * Amended change made in latest release relating to floorplan button labels.
 Now we'll just use the caption if one exists.
 Using the title effected too many sites and often wasn't a valid title and instead contained a filename or similar.
 * Fixed typo in license notice
-* Remove \r\n from full descriptions after running nl2br on formatted descriptions.
+* Removed \r\n from full descriptions after running nl2br on formatted descriptions.
 When sending properties to third parties they would somethings also run nl2br() causing duplicated line breaks

 = 1.4.36 =
 * Added ability for commercial applicants to register through frontend if commercial department active